-Environmental Protection Agency - Comprehensive information on the issues of climate change that is accessible and meaningful to all parts of society - communities, individuals, business, states, localities, and governments.
+Environmental Protection Agency - Explore comprehensive information on the issues of climate change that is accessible and meaningful to all parts of society: communities, individuals, business, states, localities, and governments.

 NASA (National Aeronautics and Space Administration) - Check out the planet's vital signs, read recent news stories and find out about the latest energy innovations.

-National Public Radio (NPR) - Play videos from Robert Krulwich's five-part cartoon series, "Global Warming: It's All About Carbon."
+NPR (National Public Radio) - Play videos from Robert Krulwich's five-part cartoon series "Global Warming: It's All About Carbon."

-NOAA (National Oceanographic and Atmospheric Administration) - Arctic Theme Page - "What has been happening to polar bears in recent decades?"
+NOAA (National Oceanographic and Atmospheric Administration) - Read the Arctic Theme Page - "What has been happening to polar bears in recent decades?"

-Washington State Department of Ecology Clear and concise explanations of global warming, climate change and the impacts on humans and wildlife.
+Washington State Department of Ecology - Read clear and concise explanations of global warming, climate change and the impacts on humans and wildlife.

 Download a list of Climate Change Web Resources.